Laser Vein Removal

 Consent form will be given to the patient with a discussion of risks, benefits, pros and cons of the treatment.
 If the patient signs the consent form, the procedure will go ahead.

-With laser for blue veins, 1- 3 treatments are required, minimum of 3 weeks apart.
+With laser for blue veins, typically 1- 6 treatments or more are required, a minimum of 3 weeks apart.
+Our focus is to do no harm, so we are very cautious with the settings.

 The laser for blue veins treatment.